zabbix/community-templates/Server_Hardware/Other/template_nvidia-smi_multigpu/6.0/README.md

 This template is for Zabbix to monitor multiple NVidia GPUs

-This template uses only one user parameter, receives all parameters in one request and requires no additional scripts
+This template uses two user parameters.
+One to search for graphic cards and one to retrieve metrics from each card

 ### Features

-* Low-level discovery of all the graphics Nvidia cards
+* Low-level discovery of all the graphics NVidia cards
 * Prototype items and triggers for the most important parameters
 * General status panel